courtois-neuromod/AuditoryData_pipeline/README.md

 <ul>
     <li>a README.md file presenting the project</li>
     <li>a LICENSE file</li>
-    <li>a requirements.txt file to be used by a Binder platform to run Jupyter Notebooks</li>
+    <li>a requirements.txt file to be used to setup a virtual environment</li>
     <li>python scripts to generate interactive graph figures</li>
-    <li>two Jupyter Notebooks to be loaded using a Binder platform</li>
     <li>python scripts to create and format a BIDS compatible dataset from the original dataset's spreadsheet format and .csv files</li>
     <li>a python script to create .json metadata files</li>
     <li>images and html sample figures to be displayed by the README.md file</li>